GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 At this point, you have a trained model that you've exported and tested locally.
 You are almost ready to deploy it to [Cloud Run](https://cloud.google.com/run/docs/).
-As the last step of preparation, you create a container image that uses `gcr.io/cloud-automl-tables-public/model_server` as a base image and adds the model directory, and push that image to the [Google Container Registry](https://cloud.google.com/container-registry/), so that Cloud Run can access it.
+As the last step of preparation, you create a container image that uses `gcr.io/cloud-automl-tables-public/model_server` as a base image and adds the model directory, and you push that image to the [Google Container Registry](https://cloud.google.com/container-registry/), so that Cloud Run can access it.

 ### Build a container to use for Cloud Run